sindice/sparqled/demo/swdf/README.md

 ## Requirements

 You must have a Tomcat instance up and running.

 You must have downloaded or created the binaries.
 If not, follow those [steps](https://github.com/sindice/sparqled/wiki/Getting-Binaries).
-In this demo, we will use two binaries: `sesame-backend-xxx.jar` and `sparqled.war`.
+In this demo, we will use two binaries: `../../sesame-backend/target/sesame-backend-${version}.jar` and `../../sparqled/target/sparqled.war`.

-## Create the Graph Schema
+## The Graph Schema

 The data in the tarball `swdf.tar.bz2` is in `Turtle` format.
-The graph schema has been created already using the [hadoop-based](https://github.com/sindice/summary) implementation of the graph schema computation, and is stored in the file `swdf-types.nq.bz2` in `N-Quads` format.
+The graph schema has already been created and is stored in the file `swdf-types.nq.bz2` in `N-Quads` format.

 ## Deploy SPARQLed